Puzbie/meta/README.md

 Basic Suggested Usage:

-Use middleware to assign your default meta tags for all pages.
+Use middleware to assign your default meta tags for all pages:

-Add the following to your routes file:

 ```php
 <?php namespace App\Http\Middleware;